thangarajvisolve/Sample/README.centos.markdown

 * Websocketpp (WebSocket C++ Library)

+* Syslog Configuration

 <h4>INSTALLATION STEPS</h4>

 <h6>OPENSPLICEDDS</h6>
 ----------------------

+Note: Keep all the packages in /opt path and Troubleshooting steps available in bottom of this document

 OpenSplice DDS is one of several open source implementation of the OMG Data Distribution Service for Real-Time Systems (DDS) standard.